Purpose of the Illinois Institute of Technology Graduate Bulletin

 This bulletin describes the academic programs and resources, policies, procedures, and student services in effect at the time of publication.
 It serves as a primary source of information for graduate students, faculty, and administration.
 Prospective students and others can also use these sections to gain an understanding of the university—its history, its campus setting, its campus life, etc.,—as a whole.

-The programs described in this bulletin are applicable to those students who enter Illinois Institute of Technology (IIT) in the academic year 2017-2018.
+The programs described in this bulletin are applicable to those students who enter Illinois Institute of Technology (Illinois Tech) in the academic year 2018-2019.
 Students follow the programs described in the bulletin in effect at the time of their first registration.

 Changes in programs and policies often occur before a new bulletin is published.
 A faculty adviser from the student’s major department is the best source for current curriculum information.
 Updates are also listed on web.iit.edu/gaa.
 The Office of Graduate Academic Affairs can also refer students to the appropriate administrative office for current policies and procedures.